tooobening/campground-exploration/README.md

 ## Authors and Contact information

-Yu-Ning Liu, Master’s in GIS/Cartography at UW-Madison.
-For more contact information, check out the Github page [@tooobening](https://github.com/tooobening/) and Twitter [@tooobening](https://twitter.com/tooobening)
+Yu-Ning Liu, _Master’s in GIS/Cartography at UW-Madison_ For more contact information, check out the Github page [@tooobening](https://github.com/tooobening/) and Twitter [@tooobening](https://twitter.com/tooobening)